SamedhG/sorer/README.md

 4. `Bool`

 This means that if any value is a `String`, the whole column is parsed into a `String` type.
 Otherwise, if any of the values is a `Float`, then the column is of `Float` type.
 Otherwise, if you find a value with a sign or a value larger than `1`, then the column is `Integer`.
-Otherwise the column is a `Bool` type.
+Otherwise the column is a `Bool` type, even if there were only explicit 'missings' and no data.

 ## Rows that don't match the schema
 If a row that doesn't match the schema is found after the schema is